VijayKrishnaa-Abba/testing/README.md

 # Git and GitHub - Full Course

-A fast-paced for getting up to speed with Git and GitHub
+A fast-paced for getting up to speed with Git and GitHub.